laurolins/nanocube/API.md

 certain *path* in the *target* is not present for a particular *bin hierarchy* instance, then, obviously, this path won't be visited.

 ## Multi-Target

 Sometimes we want to have multiple targets on a single dimension.
 For example, we might want to query multiple consecutive intervals from a binary tree representation for time.
+Each interval data can be "solved" by visiting a (minimal) set of time bins that is cover for it (the interval).

 # Services